 If the place you are staying can’t tell you what they are doing, then look for another lodge or hotel.
 Asking for these places to take measures to prevent mosquitos breeding near their lodges and hotels is acceptable.
 And sharing visual aides in both Spanish and English may help get the point across better than a conversation via the telephone.

-As of this writing, the virus has appeared in the Galapagos.
+As of this writing, the virus has not appeared in the Galapagos.
 The latest figures for Zika cases in Ecuador can be found on the Pan American Health Organization Website.

 If you are an American living in Ecuador or elsewhere in Central or South America, we recommend signing up for STEP, the Smart Traveller Enrollment Program.
 This way, you will receive important updates from the US Embassy closest to your travel destination.
 All others should contact their own Embassies or Consulates and ask to be placed on email lists to receive updates on the Zika virus and other travel concerns in country.

 For updates from the Pan American Health Organization – consider following these hashtags on Twitter: